twolivesleft/Codea4-Docs/docs/source/api/camera.rst

 .. lua:class:: camera

-   A camera object used to rendering.
-Can be used a component in scenes
+   A camera object used for rendering.
+Can also be used as a component in scenes

    .. code-block:: lua